 We left Vigan at around 1PM and since we still had the time, we decided to try out the Paoay Sand Dunes.

-If you want something adventurous, a sand dune adventure in Ilocos is a must.
+If you want something adventurous, a sand dune adventure in Ilocos is a must and can be included in your Ilocos tour itinerary.
 Paoay Sand Dunes is just one of the sand dunes adventure in the region.

 The drive to Paoay from Vigan was around an hour and a half.
 Having called for reservations previously, we were immediately assigned a 4X4 Jeep to take us around the Sand Dunes in Paoay.